-Have you had your flu jab?
+If you’re eligible, make sure you’ve had your free flu vaccination.
 It’s the best way to protect you and your family from flu.

-Residents are being encouraged to take up the free flu vaccine, which is more important than ever this year as flu and COVID-19 will be circulated at the same time.
+On an average year the flu virus kills 11,000 people and hospitalises many thousands more.
+This year having a flu vaccination is more important than ever as flu and COVID-19 will be circulated at the same time.

 Free flu vaccinations are offered to:-